Models of G-spectra as presheaves of spectra: The proof of the main theorem

-\begin{proof}[Proof of \myref{MAINNew2}] We use model categorical arguments, and we work with the stable model structure on $G\sS$.
-We use \cite[\S2.4]{GM0} to obtain a model structure on the category $G\sS\bO$-$\sC\! at$ of $G\sS$-categories with the same object set $\bO$ as $G\sE$.
-Maps are weak equivalences or fibrations if they induce weak equivalences or fibrations on hom objects in $G\sS$.
+\begin{proof}[Proof of \autoref{MAINNew2}] We use model categorical arguments, and we work with the stable model structure on $G\sS$.
+We use \cite[\S2.4]{GM0} to obtain a model structure on the category $G\sS\bO$-$\sC\! at$ of $G\sS$-categories with the same object set $\bO$ as $G\sE$. {We emphasize that this is a model structure on a category of categories.} Maps are weak equivalences or fibrations if they induce weak equivalences or fibrations on hom objects in $G\sS$.
 Here the nature of the objects is irrelevant; we are concerned with $G\sS$-categories with one object for each finite $G$-set $A$.